TES3MP-TeamFOSS/Ashfall/web/BabelFish/README.md

 su -c "npm install -g pm2"
 ```

-Once done you can daeomonize the server like so:
+Once done you can daemonize the server like so:
 ```
 pm2 start server.js --name BabelFish API
 ```